Dropping Individual Courses

 Important Policies

 • After registration for a term is closed, a student must withdraw from all classes to receive a refund; there is no refund for a partial withdrawal from courses.
-In order to qualify for a refund, a student must completely withdraw from the Institute before the deadline.
+In order to qualify for a refund, a student must completely withdraw from the Institute before the withdrawal deadline.
 Refunds are calculated on a prorated basis depending on the date of withdrawal.

 • International students (those on an F1 or J1 visa) should consult with the Office of International Education before adjusting their schedule to less than 12 hours.